laravel/docs/blade.md

     <x-alert type="error" :message="$message" class="mb-4" />

-The final rendered HTML of the component will appear like the following:
+The final, rendered HTML of the component will appear like the following:

     <div class="alert alert-error mb-4">
         <!-- Contents of the $message variable -->